truewalrus/angular-seed-sj/README.md

 After pulling, navigate to the main folder and open cmd prompt, enter and run:
 * `npm install` -- this installs all needed dependencies
-* `grunt` -- compiles all code into its production form, which is currently what the index file is looking at to run
+* `grunt` -- compiles all code into its develop form -- to compile for release, type `grunt release`

+Navigate to either `/dev` (development) or `/dist` (to test the release version) and do the following command in cmd prompt to start the server
-* `node server` -- server.js is the file in which the node server is located, node server runs this server
+* `node server` -- server.js is the file in which the node server is located, node server runs this server.

 In order to view the web page, go to localhost:1337 in a browser